The Wiggles: 2021–present: Expanded line-up

 The Wiggles commemorated their 30th anniversary in January 2021 with a song entitled "We're All Fruit Salad!", containing lyrics centred around unity and acceptance, and featuring guest performers of different cultural backgrounds, after Field expressed a desire to include more diversity in the band.
 In August 2021, four new members were added to the Wiggles, with the aim of embracing cultural and gender diversity, and better reflecting contemporary society.
 Evie Ferris, Kelly Hamilton, Tsehay Hawkins and John Pearce debuted in an exclusive web series entitled Fruit Salad TV, made available on YouTube in September.
 (Note: Field referred to the primary line-up as the "core four Wiggles" and the supporting members as the "Fruit Salad TV Wiggles".)

 Watkins announced her departure from the group in October 2021 and was replaced by Hawkins in the primary line-up; she became the band's first woman of colour.
 The expanded line-up made their live performance debut as the pre-match entertainment of an Australia women's national soccer team game in November, followed by a national Australian concert tour in early 2022.
-Caterina Mete, the long-standing choreographer for the Wiggles, joined the group at the commencement of the tour.
+Caterina Mete, the long-standing choreographer for the Wiggles, joined the group as a member at the commencement of the tour.
 Field's daughter, Lucia Field, debuted as a member in July 2022, wearing blue like her father; by this point, the group had transitioned to an equal eight-piece line-up.
 The group made their first appearance on the cover of the Australian edition of Rolling Stone magazine in September, before making history as the first band in Australia to perform two arena tours in one year.
-A new instalment of the Ready, Steady, Wiggle! television series, the first to feature the expanded line-up, premiered in March 2023; additional series premiered in 2023 and 2024.
+A new instalment of the Ready, Steady, Wiggle! television series, the first to feature the expanded line-up, premiered in March 2023; additional series premiered yearly from 2023 to 2026.
+In the television series, Dominic Field originated the role of the Tree of Wisdom, whose popularity inspired the creation of a short-form spin-off series, album and live tour centred around the character.
+Videos of Field's dance moves became viral online.
 Wiggle and Learn, a new web educational series titled, was first made available on YouTube in February 2024, with further episodes released every two weeks throughout the year.
 A corresponding album, Wiggle and Learn: 100 Educational Songs for Children, was released in August 2024 as the group's 100th album release.